MediaMax: Method of operation

 The music on a MediaMax disc is contained in tracks as on a regular compact disc, while the DRM software is present in an additional data track.
 Therefore, such discs work with almost any CD playback device.
 Copy restriction is only enforced by the software on the disc: If the software is not installed, disc duplication is not inhibited.

 On computers running Microsoft Windows, the typical installation vector is the AutoRun feature of the operating system.
 When a MediaMax disc is inserted into a Windows PC with AutoRun enabled, software on the disc called LaunchCd.exe installs a device driver that inhibits the ability of other software to directly read data from audio discs in the CD-ROM drive(s).

 The installation program displays an end user license agreement (EULA) with options to accept or decline the agreement.
 The user is informed that they must accept the terms of this EULA to use the CD on their computer, but the DRM software is installed without notice, even if they decline, cancel, or terminate the program.

 In Mac OS X, applications cannot run automatically when a disc is inserted, and furthermore when manually running the application, it cannot install anything on the system without consent, requiring administrative credentials from the user.
-There is no version of MediaMax for Linux or any other operating system.
+There is no version of MediaMax for Linux distributions or any other operating systems.